-It made sense, the Zürichsee is huge and stretches 40 kilometres, so why not enjoy an easy ride, a day out and get to see the sights?
+It made sense.
+The Zürichsee is huge and stretches 40 kilometres, so why not enjoy an easy ride, a day out and get to see the sights?
 At least that was the plan.

 I ended up walking through a few of these narrow streets while trying to navigate my way uphill.

-There’s something fascinating and unusual about having what appears to be an original wooden facade, lined with window boxes full of flowers, right next to a modern car.
+Something is both fascinating and unusual about having what appears to be an original wooden facade, lined with window boxes full of flowers, right next to a modern car.

-Lets all agree to ignore the concrete bollards, yeah?
+Let’s all agree to ignore the concrete bollards, yeah?

 Back to the long-winded story.

-Rapperswil is also known as the town of roses, for all of the vibrant flower displays and gardens littered around.
+Rapperswil is known as the town of roses, for all the vibrant flower displays and gardens littered around.
 I’m sure you can see from the few pictures I have that the place is full of greenery, and that’s just on the buildings.

-I can honestly say that on all my travels, this is currently the prettiest town I’ve ever visited.
+I can say that on all my travels, this is currently the prettiest town I’ve ever visited.

 So I called my short time in Rapperswil to an end and headed back down to the water, to wait for my ferry to arrive.
-I’m sure you’ll agree it certainly isn’t a bad place to have to wait around.
+I’m sure you’ll agree it isn’t a bad place to have to wait around.

 Next time I plan on spending a lot more time digging around, savouring my time in the gardens, and doing everything much more slowly.
 It’s an amazing place to spend your time.
 Rapperswil is super relaxing and I can’t wait to go back!